-Thanks to the support of the Birks Family Foundation, BMO and the Metcalf Foundation, the National Theatre School of Canada is searching for three emerging artistic leaders for a one-year, intensive preparatory program.
+Thanks to the support of the Birks Family Foundation, BMO and the Metcalf Foundation, the National Theatre School of Canada is searching for three emerging artistic leaders for an eighteen-month intensive program.
 The chosen candidates will be working to become artistic leaders at institutional performing arts organizations.

 The NTS Artistic Leadership Residency program, offered in partnership with the Banff Centre Cultural Leadership Program, aims to become the gold-standard training program referenced by Boards, recruitment agencies, and organizations looking to fill their artistic leadership vacancies.